Advanced radiation technology combined with real-time tumor imaging delivers accurate, precise treatment that is tailored to each patient.Learn More

-Brain cancer radiation therapy uses high-energy radiation to damage the DNA of cancer cells in the brain.
-This kills the cells, helping to shrink tumors and prevent future tumor growth.
+As part of your personalized treatment plan, your team may recommend high-energy radiation to damage the DNA of cancer cells in the brain.
+This radiation therapy kills the cells, helping to shrink tumors and prevent future tumor growth.

-We have pioneered the development and improvement of many types of external beam brain cancer radiation therapies, including:
+Henry Ford radiation specialists have pioneered the development and improvement of many types of radiation therapy for brain tumors, including:

-3-D conformal radiation therapy: This treatment uses sophisticated imaging scans and computer modeling to conform the brain tumor radiation therapy to the tumor’s shape.
+- 3-D conformal radiation therapy (3D-CRT): This treatment uses sophisticated imaging scans and computer modeling to match radiation therapy to the tumor’s shape.
 With this level of precision, we can ensure the safe delivery of higher doses of radiation directly to cancer cells.

-Intensity-modulated radiotherapy (IMRT): This is a type of 3-D conformal radiation therapy that uses additional computer modeling and differing levels (intensities) of radiation therapy.
-Higher-intensity radiation is delivered to the targeted tumor and lower levels of radiation are delivered to surrounding tissue that may contain cancer cells -- while nearby critical structures and organs are avoided altogether.
+- Intensity-modulated radiation therapy (IMRT): This type of 3-D conformal radiation therapy uses additional computer modeling and varying intensities of radiation therapy.
+Higher-intensity radiation is delivered to the targeted tumor, and lower levels of radiation are delivered to surrounding tissue that may contain cancer cells.
+Nearby critical structures and organs are avoided altogether.

-Radiosurgery (SRS/ “Gamma-Knife”): Henry Ford has advanced the use of shaped-beam radiosurgery, which allows us to treat challenging primary and metastatic tumors anywhere in the brain.
-Also known as stereotactic body radiation therapy (SBRT), this technology combines advanced imaging, motion management tools that monitor the tumor location throughout treatment and compensate for patient movement, and high doses of precise radiation.
-Henry Ford Hospital was the first in North America to offer the EDGE®, the most advanced radiosurgery treatment available.
+- Radiosurgery: Henry Ford has advanced the use of shaped-beam radiosurgery, which allows us to treat challenging primary and metastatic tumors anywhere in the brain.
+Also known as stereotactic radiosurgery (SRS), this technology allows us to deliver high doses of radiation safely and precisely.
+It combines advanced imaging with tools that monitor the tumor’s location throughout treatment and compensate for your movement.
+Henry Ford was the first program in North America to offer EDGE®, the most advanced radiosurgery treatment available.

-With any brain cancer radiation treatment, there is the potential for side effects, which can vary depending on the type of radiation therapy you receive.
-Our goal is to deliver the most effective radiation treatment while ensuring safety and minimizing side effects.
-Your Hermelin Brain Tumor Center team will review your personalized treatment plan with you and discuss possible side effects before brain cancer radiation therapy begins, so that you can make informed decisions about your care.
+Your Hermelin Brain Tumor Center team will review your treatment plan with you and discuss possible side effects before any brain cancer radiation therapy begins.
+We want you to make informed decisions about your care.